top of page

 The Arts, Culture, Development and Community Working Group

-The Arts, Culture, Development and Community Working Group (ACDC) works in collaboration with the programming team of City Cultural Events (CCE) and is dedicated to developing event-specific recommendations and initiatives ensuring that youth have a voice and platform within Toronto’s cultural events.
+The Arts, Culture, Development and Community Working Group (ACDC) works in collaboration with the programming team of City Cultural Events (CCE) and is dedicated to developing event specific recommendations and initiatives ensuring that youth have a voice and platform within Toronto’s cultural events.

 Environment and Climate Action Working Group

-The Environment and Climate Change working group strive to bridge the gap between policy decisions, community action, and youth engagement while empowering the next generation of climate leaders.
+The Environment and Climate Change working group strives to bridge the gap between policy decisions, community action, and youth engagement while empowering the next generation of climate leaders.
 The working group will foster an open and inclusive space for youth to raise awareness about issues related to the environment and climate change through events, dialogues, advocacy and research activities such as policy briefs.

 bottom of page